OpenEvalProject/evals/manuscripts/elife-03971/v2/manuscript.md

 Although they did not pass our stringent criteria for a resistant gene, other candidates which we identified (based on the gene function and their profiles) are AZIN1 (TE Z-score 2.76) and MIEF1 (TE Z-score 2.88).
 AZIN1 encodes an inhibitor of ODC1 (ornithine decarboxylase) antizymes.
 Antizymes are proteins that target ODC1 for degradation, and AZIN1 is highly similar to ODC1 but lacks ornithine decarboxylation enzymatic activity.
 This makes it a competitive inhibitor of antizymes (Murakami et al., 1988).
 It has been shown that an uORF initiated with a non-cognate AUU codon mediates sensitivity of AZIN1 mRNA translation to polyamine levels (Ivanov et al., 2008).
 MIEF1, mitochondrial elongation factor 1, is another candidate bicistronic mRNA that we have identified (the other is SLC35A4).
 Similar to SLC35A4, we observed evidence of protein coding evolution within its uORF (Figure 2—figure supplement 2).
 Its translation is also supported by multiple ribo-seq datasets available in GWIPS-viz (Michel et al., 2014), see Figure 2—figure supplement 3B.
 Examination of the sequence encoded by its uORF revealed that it contains a conserved domain that belongs to a PFAM family Complex 1 protein (LYR family), ID PF05347.

-## 5′ leaders of several newly identified mRNAs are sufficient to provide resistance to translation inhibition
+### 5′ leaders of several newly identified mRNAs are sufficient to provide resistance to translation inhibition

 To examine the role of the 5′ leaders in modulating the resistance to eIF2 inhibition of resistant mRNAs revealed in this study (IFRD1, PPP1R15B, UCP2, PTP4A1, and SLC35A4), we designed reporter constructs and prepared capped and polyadenylated mRNAs with sequences of 5′ leaders upstream of a Firefly luciferase (Fluc) coding region.
 We used the 5′ leader of ATF4 mRNA and the HCV IRES as positive controls and, as a negative control, we used a non-specific 63 nt leader from the vector pGL3. mRNAs along with a control mRNA encoding Renilla luciferase (Rluc) were transfected into HEK293T cells and simultaneously treated with 40 μM arsenite or vehicle (Andreev et al., 2009).

-Under normal conditions the translation of mRNAs bearing the 5′ leaders of
+Under normal conditions the translation of mRNAs bearing the 5′ leaders of IFRD1, PPP1R15B, UCP2, and PTP4A1 was about sevenfold lower than that of the control mRNA with the simple non-specific leader (pGL3), whereas SLC35A4 was even lower (Figure 4A and Figure 4—figure supplement 1A).
+Arsenite treatment resulted in significant inhibition of pGL3 and control Rluc translation, while translation of other mRNAs did not change considerably and even slightly increased for SLC35A4 and HCV IRES.
+Similar results were observed in the Huh7 hepatocarcinoma cell line (Figure 4—figure supplement 1C).
+To address the effect of arsenite treatment on ongoing translation, which may be more relevant than conditions applied for ribosome profiling, reporter mRNAs were transfected and 1 hr later cells were treated with either non-specific translational inhibitor cycloheximide or arsenite.
+As expected, both inhibitors efficiently blocked translation of control Rluc mRNA but only cycloheximide was able to arrest translation driven by leaders of resistant mRNAs.
+Surprisingly, during arsenite treatment the reporter mRNA with the SLC35A4 5′ leader was able to produce 15 times more luciferase than after treatment with cycloheximide (Figure 4—figure supplement 2).

 ![Figure 4.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig4-v2.jpg)

 **Figure 4.:** (A) Firefly luciferase (Fluc) activity produced by expression of mRNA containing different 5′ leaders 2 hr after arsenite treatment (red bars) and in untreated cells (blue bars).
 Relative units correspond to Fluc activity normalized to the median Renilla luciferase (Rluc) activity derived from a co-transfected Rluc mRNA.
 The green text represents fold change calculated from the same data.
 The ORF organization of examined mRNAs is outlined on the left.
 Bars represent standard deviations.
 (B) Time series analysis of Fluc expression in cells treated at the time of transfection with sodium arsenite to a concentration of 40 µM (dotted lines) or vehicle (solid lines).
 Fluc activity of vehicle at 1 hr was taken as 100% for each mRNA and experimental condition.
-(C) Effect of start codon identity in IFRD1 and PPP1R15B 5′ leaders on Fluc activity.DOI: http://dx.doi.org/10.7554/eLife.03971.014
+(C) Effect of start codon identity in IFRD1 and PPP1R15B 5′ leaders on Fluc activity.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** A) Resistance of additional reporters with 5′ leaders of ATF5, UCP2, PTP4A1, and SLC35A4 to arsenite treatment.(B and C) Resistance of different 5′ leaders to arsenite treatment in HEK293T cells (B) and to arsenite or dithiothreitol (DTT) treatment in Huh7 cells (C).
-Western blot on panel B demonstrates ubiquitous phosphorylation of eukaryotic initiation factor 2 (eIF2) upon DTT treatment.DOI: http://dx.doi.org/10.7554/eLife.03971.015
+**Figure 4—figure supplement 1.:** (B and C) Resistance of different 5′ leaders to arsenite treatment in HEK293T cells (B) and to arsenite or dithiothreitol (DTT) treatment in Huh7 cells (C).
+Western blot on panel B demonstrates ubiquitous phosphorylation of eukaryotic initiation factor 2 (eIF2) upon DTT treatment.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig4-figsupp2-v2.jpg)

 **Figure 4—figure supplement 2.:** Reporter firefly luciferase (Fluc) mRNAs along with control Renilla luciferase (Rluc) mRNA were co-transfected into HEK293T and 1 hr later cells were treated either with vehicle or with 100 µg/ml cycloheximide or 40 µM arsenite.
 Two hours after treatment the cells were harvested and luciferase activities were measured.
-Normalized luciferase values for each sample treated with cycloheximide were set as 100%.DOI: http://dx.doi.org/10.7554/eLife.03971.016
+Normalized luciferase values for each sample treated with cycloheximide were set as 100%.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig4-figsupp3-v2.jpg)

-**Figure 4—figure supplement 3.:** A) Effect mutations that improve initiation Kozak context for uAUG in the IFRD1 leader during arsenite treatment.(B) Effect of Torin-1 treatment on translation of different reporter mRNAs in HEK293T.DOI: http://dx.doi.org/10.7554/eLife.03971.017
+**Figure 4—figure supplement 3.:** (B) Effect of Torin-1 treatment on translation of different reporter mRNAs in HEK293T.

 ![Figure 4—figure supplement 4.](https://cdn.elifesciences.org/articles/03971/elife-03971-fig4-figsupp4-v2.jpg)

-**Figure 4—figure supplement 4.:** Renilla luciferase (Rluc, light pink bars).Bottom: Western blots showing the presence of the GADD34-Flag protein product and the phosphorylation level of eukaryotic initiation factor 2 (eIF2).DOI: http://dx.doi.org/10.7554/eLife.03971.018
+**Figure 4—figure supplement 4.:** Bottom: Western blots showing the presence of the GADD34-Flag protein product and the phosphorylation level of eukaryotic initiation factor 2 (eIF2).

 For several other reporter mRNAs with different 5′ leaders which possess low TEs under normal conditions, translation was significantly downregulated upon arsenite treatment (data not shown).
 This rules out the possibility that low TE of reporter mRNA results in resistance to stress.